-Why Millions of Americans Took Investing Into Their Own Hands
+America’s Investing Boom Goes Far Beyond Reddit Bros

 Whether you find it funny, offensive, indecipherable, or an oddly informative bit about a subcultural squabble, Roy’s full post was among the most popular on Reddit last month.
 It’s also, as the rhetorical scholar Whitney Phillips told me, a “perfect distillation” of “trolls trolling trolls”—a form of “boundary policing we see across internet cultures.”
 And the comments on the post, whether goading or praising Roy, are a microcosm of the rollicking, polarizing energy that emerged during the wild plague year of 2020 in which more than 10 million Americans opened new brokerage accounts (many—if not most—self-directed with no adviser).

 Because the GameStop escapade became a cultural phenomenon, because there are so many new attempts at meme-stock pumps, and because several Reddit channels maintain an almost-patriotic commitment to foul language, which attracts negative press, Redditors have taken up an inordinate amount of space in the public discourse about the online investing boom.
-In the popular imagination, then, these new traders mostly look like the r/WallStreetBets avatar: young-ish, white, and male—with little interest in egalitarian goals and a defiant demeanor that falls somewhere between South Park and Wolf of Wall Street characters.
+In the popular imagination, then, these new traders mostly look like the r/WallStreetBets avatar: youngish, white, and male—with little interest in egalitarian goals and a defiant demeanor that falls somewhere between South Park and Wolf of Wall Street characters.

-But in a series of interviews I conducted with economic analysts, amateur and professional investors, cryptocurrency lovers, and former hedge-fund managers, several people expressed the view that the subcultures borne out of America’s untamed investing boom are many and varied.
+But in a series of interviews I conducted with economic analysts, amateur and professional investors, cryptocurrency lovers, and former hedge-fund managers, several people expressed the view that the subcultures born out of America’s untamed investing boom are many and varied.
 They’re diverse, if not integrated; some silly, some assiduous—yet all infused with a quiet desperation to reach escape velocity and defeat the gravitational pull of class stagnation that’s lasted decades.

 The beginning of this latest everyman-investor craze coincides with the coronavirus pandemic.
 Just after Valentine’s Day last year, the S&P 500—a market index of 500 of the largest companies on U.S. stock exchanges—was at an all-time high.
 By late March, it had lost roughly a third of its value, reflecting the looming sense of doom that dominated those early days of shutdowns.
 Soon thereafter, however, the United States Federal Reserve pumped trillions of dollars into backstopping the financial system and the stock market settled.
 Then, even more remarkably, despite historic unemployment and mortal uncertainty, it began to boom.
 By late summer, the S&P was soaring past its February highs.